Case Transfer Criteria and Procedures

 • DCFS 6079, Medical Training Confirmation Form

-• DCFS 1696, F-Rate and Regional Center (ARM) Rate Indicators.
+• DCFS 1696, F-Rate and Regional Center (ARM) Rate Indicators , OR DCFS 1696(a) SCI Indicators – medical portion completed by the PHN.

-7. Reassess all cases whenever a change in a child’s medical condition appears to meet the MCMS Intake Criteria.
+4. Reassess all cases whenever a change in a child’s medical condition appears to meet the MCMS Intake Criteria.

-9. Complete an Initial Case Plan or a Case Plan Update.
+7. Upon receiving and email from MCMS to send the case files, complete an Initial Case Plan or a Case Plan Update.
 If there is more that one (1) child in the family, create a separate case file and Case Plan/Case Plan Update for the child being transferred to the MCMS Unit.

-10. Complete the DCFS 4366 and prepare the case for transfer, and provide to the SCSW.
+8. Complete the DCFS 4366 and prepare the case for transfer, and provide to the SCSW.
 Sending CSW will remain primary and responsible for all emergent services until MCMS Intake has requested, received, and reviewed the physical file and determined the case is ready for assignment to MCMS.

 ERCP/ER/Case-Carrying SCSW Responsibilities

-4. Ensure that all documents requiring ARA and RA signatures are completed, signed-off, and filed.
+3. Ensure that all documents requiring ARA and RA signatures are completed, signed-off, and filed.

-6. Review and sign the DCFS 4366 and send the case according to directions provided by MCMS Intake.
-Sending CSW will remain primary and responsible for all emergent services until MCMS Intake has received and reviewed the physical file.
+• Sending CSW will remain primary and responsible for all emergent services until MCMS Intake has received and reviewed the physical file.

 MCMS CSW Responsibilities

-MCMS Intake Coordinator & SCSW Responsibilities
+MCMS Intake Coordinator and SCSW Responsibilities

 1. Provide consultation to staff regarding potential MCMS cases, as requested.